News|Articles|February 12, 2026

 BCC remains the most frequently diagnosed malignancy in the United States, with an estimated 3.6 million new cases annually.2 Although BCC is rarely metastatic, its potential for local destruction and the sheer volume of cases present a significant burden on dermatologic and oncologic practices. sBCC represents approximately 10% to 25% of these diagnoses.3-5

-Aminolevulinic acid hydrochloride is currently FDA-approved for the treatment of actinic keratosis.
-Its efficacy is rooted in a nanoemulsion formulation of aminolevulinic acid (ALA), a precursor to the photosensitizer protoporphyrin IX (PpIX).
+Aminolevulinic acid hydrochloride is currently approved by the FDA for the treatment of actinic keratosis.1 Its efficacy is rooted in a nanoemulsion formulation of aminolevulinic acid (ALA), a precursor to the photosensitizer protoporphyrin IX.

 Supporting Evidence

-In the double-blind, randomized, placebo-controlled, multi-center study phase 3 ALA-BCC-CT013 trial (NCT03573401), 187 patients were randomly assigned on a 4:1 basis to receive PDT for 1 to 2 cycles with the topical gel or vehicle (placebo).6 They received clinical and histological assessment 12 weeks after start of the last PDT cycle.
-The primary end point of complete histological and clinical clearance of a target lesion at 12 weeks was met, resulting in 65.5% with the ALA gel vs 4.8% with placebo.
+In the double-blind, randomized, placebo-controlled, multicenter study phase 3 ALA-BCC-CT013 trial (NCT03573401), 187 patients were randomly assigned 4:1 to receive PDT for 1 or 2 cycles with the topical gel or vehicle (placebo).6 They received clinical and histological assessment 12 weeks after the start of the last PDT cycle.
+The primary end point of complete histological and clinical clearance of a target lesion at 12 weeks was met, with 65.5% achieving clearance with the ALA gel vs 4.8% with placebo.

 Histological clearance was 75.9% with ALA gel vs 19.0% with placebo, and clinical clearance was 83.4% with the ALA gel vs 21.4% with placebo.
 For 89.3% of lesions treated with the ALA gel, the aesthetic outcome was rated very good or good, compared with 58.0% in those treated with placebo.

 In terms of safety, there were 1024 treatment-emergent adverse events (TEAEs) possibly related to treatment in the experimental arm, 62.4% of which were mild, 31.0% were moderate, and 6.2% were severe.
 No TEAEs led to treatment discontinuation.
 TEAEs occurred at the application site and included pain, erythema, pruritus, edema, paresthesia, scab, and exfoliation.
-Most of the frequent events had a median duration of less than or up to 1 week.
+The most frequent events had a median duration of 1 week or less.

 Clinical Implications and Next Steps

-If approved, aminolevulinic acid hydrochloride would become the first and only PDT photosensitizer indicated for sBCC in the United States, offering a nonsurgical pathway that may be preferred for sBCC in cosmetically sensitive areas or in patients for whom surgery is contraindicated.
+If approved, aminolevulinic acid hydrochloride would become the first and only PDT photosensitizer indicated for sBCC in the US, offering a nonsurgical pathway that may be preferred for patients with sBCC in cosmetically sensitive areas or those for whom surgery is contraindicated.1

-Investigators in the phase 3 trial discussed that in patients without full clearance had decreased size of lesions, giving this therapy a potential role as neoadjuvant therapy to reduce the burden of surgical excision.
+Investigators in the phase 3 trial noted that patients without full clearance had smaller lesions, suggesting a potential role for this therapy as neoadjuvant therapy to reduce the burden of surgical excision.6

 Additionally, according to Biofrontera’s product pipeline, a phase 3 study of this therapy for squamous cell carcinoma in situ is in preparation.7